-In website construction, a clear and easy-to-use navigation menu is crucial for improving user experience and the overall structure of the website.AnQiCMS provides flexible settings for navigation menu management, allowing users to easily implement nested display of multi-level categories, thereby better organizing website content and guiding visitors to explore.
+In website construction, a clear and easy-to-use navigation menu is crucial for improving user experience and the overall structure of the website.AnQiCMS (AnQiCMS) provides flexible settings for managing the navigation menu, allowing users to easily implement nested hierarchical classification displays, thereby better organizing website content and guiding visitors to explore.

-To implement nested navigation with multi-level categories, we mainly complete it through the 'Navigation Settings' feature of the Anqi CMS backend.This feature is located in the "Background Settings" area, and it not only manages the top main navigation of the website but also allows for the creation of various custom navigations as needed, such as footer navigation or sidebar navigation.
+To implement hierarchical navigation with nested categories, we mainly complete it through the "Navigation Settings" function in the AnQi CMS backend.This feature is located in the "Background Settings" area, it can not only manage the top navigation of the website, but also create various custom navigation as needed, such as footer navigation or sidebar navigation.

-Firstly, enter the Anqi CMS backend, find the "Navigation Settings" under "Backend Settings".Here, you will see a 'Navigation Category Management' area.If your website requires multiple independent navigation areas (such as, a main navigation, a footer link navigation), you can add different navigation categories here.The system will have a default 'Default Navigation' category, which we can use directly or create a new one.
+First, enter the Anqi CMS backend, find the 'backend settings' under the 'navigation settings'.Here, you will see a 'Navigation Category Management' area.If your website needs multiple independent navigation areas (such as a main navigation, a footer link navigation), you can add different navigation categories here.The system defaults to have a "Default Navigation" category, which we can use directly or create a new one.

-Next is setting specific navigation links.
+Next is the setting of specific navigation links.
 In the 'Navigation Link Settings' section, each navigation item is an independent link.
-The key point here is the 'Parent Navigation' option.
+The key here is the 'Parent Navigation' option.

-When setting the link type, Safe CMS provides three commonly used options:
+When setting the link type, Anq CMS provides three commonly used options:

-- Built-in Links:Suitable for linking to specific feature pages of a website, such as the homepage, article model homepage, product model homepage, etc.
+- Built-in links:Pages suitable for linking to specific feature pages of a website, such as the homepage, article model homepage, product model homepage, etc.

 - External links:Allows you to flexibly add any internal or external URL addresses.

-In addition, the 'Display Order' field allows you to control the arrangement order of navigation items at the same level, with smaller numbers typically appearing earlier, making it easier for you to adjust the display order of the menu according to the website layout.
+Additionally, the "Display Order" field allows you to control the arrangement order of navigation items at the same level, with smaller numbers typically appearing earlier, making it easier for you to adjust the display order of the menu based on the website layout.

 Display multi-level navigation on the website front-end: template calling method

-You will use to display the navigation menunavListLabel.
-This label can retrieve the navigation list you have configured in the background and supports multi-level nested output.
+You will use it to display the navigation menunavListLabel.
+This label can retrieve the navigation list you configure in the background and supports multi-level nested output.

 {% navList navs %}